-Mr. Lewis and Mr. Gompers, with their official supporters, in reality have developed an anti-labor war in which they seek to create, where they have not already created it, an entente with the great employers.
-This plot to unite the bosses and the Lewis-Gompers bureaucracy against the forward-looking workers is no secret.
-Gompers urges this entente in The Magazine of Wall Street, in the August number of which his closing paragraph declares with black face type:
+Mr. Lewis and Mr. Gompers, with their official supporters, in reality have developed an anti-labor war in which they seek to create, where they have not already created it.

-The horse to himself: "If I work real hard.
-I am bound to make good."
+The horse to himself: "If I work real hard, I am bound to make good."